 To ensure accessibility to learning resources and activities, for all learners, including those with special needs.
-To consider and respond to learners' (digital) expectations, abilities, uses and misconceptions, as well as contextual, physical or cognitive constraints to their use of digital technologies.
-(DigCompEdu)
+To consider and respond to learners' (digital) expectations, abilities, uses and misconceptions, as well as contextual, physical or cognitive constraints to their use of digital technologies. (from DigCompEdu)

-Explore

-(Level A ١)
+Explorer (Level A)

-•